ACLoong/acloong/README.md

 ###  How to contribute

-1. `fork` this repository into your user account.
+1. `fork` this repository into your own Github account.
-2. `clone` your repository to your local.
+2. `clone` your repository to your local machine.
 3. coding.
-4. `push` your local changes to remote.
+4. `push` your local changes to remote repository.
 5. Request a `Pull Requests` to this repository.
 6. `review` and merge.